d-krupke/cpsat-primer/README.md

 Constraints such as `AddMultiplicationEquality` can be significantly(!!!) more expensive.

-> **If you are coming from the MIP-world, you should not overgeneralize your
+> [!TIP] > **If you are coming from the MIP-world, you should not overgeneralize
-> experience** to CP-SAT as the underlying techniques are different.
-It does not
+> your experience** to CP-SAT as the underlying techniques are different.
+It
-> rely on the linear relaxation as much as MIP-solvers do.
-Thus, you can often
+> does not rely on the linear relaxation as much as MIP-solvers do.
+Thus, you
-> use modelling techniques that are not efficient in MIP-solvers, but perform
+> can often use modelling techniques that are not efficient in MIP-solvers, but
-> reasonably well in CP-SAT.
-For example, I had a model that required multiple
+> perform reasonably well in CP-SAT.
+For example, I had a model that required
-> absolute values and performed significantly better in CP-SAT than in Gurobi
+> multiple absolute values and performed significantly better in CP-SAT than in
-> (despite a manual implementation with relatively tight big-M values).
+> Gurobi (despite a manual implementation with relatively tight big-M values).

 This primer does not have the space to teach about building good models.
 In the following, we will primarily look onto a selection of useful constraints.
 If you